iadvize/documentation/Documentation.md

 ![Visitor profile](./assets/images/visitorprofilefeature@2x.png)

 **Add the visitor profile plugin**
-In order to set the right interaction parameters, all you have to do is to declare:
+In order to set the right plugin parameters, all you have to do is to declare:
 * The connector URL - this is your visitor's profile URL

 #### Visitor profile data